-[d] Why are you still selecting DC TIG, when the TIP TIG process will reduce your organizations hourly labor costs in the range of 65 – 75%?
+[d] Why are you still selecting DC TIG, when the TIP TIG process will reduce your organizations TIG hourly labor costs by approximately 70%?

-There are numerous weld & part benefits attained from TIP TIG, and many of them are coming up.
+There are numerous weld quality, part metallurgical and weld cost benefits attained from TIP TIG, and most are addressed.

-TRADITIONAL DC TIG, FOR MOST APPLICATIONS, THIS IS A PROCESS USING OBSOLETE WELDER SKILLS: As TIG welders cannot consistently feed small diameter weld wires fast enough, the welders typically use large wire diameter wires, 1/16 to 1/8, (1.6 to 3.2 mm) are common.
-Part of a TIG welders “skills” and learning curve is to be aware of the TIG weld pool fluidity, and manually feed the large weld wire so it makes an intermittent, rapid contact with the small fluid, rapid freeze area at the front edge of the TIG weld, then be aware of when to withdraw the wire from the pool so the plasma retains the required weld fluidity.
-The DCEN TIG manual wire feed requirements, maintaining the correct arc length from the tungsten to the weld, avoiding contamination of the tungsten with the weld and wire, understanding the weld pool fluidity, the sometimes use of a foot amp control, have for seven decades been important prerequisites of the manual TIG welder’s skills, that in reality for more than a decade have no longer been required with TIP TIG.
+TRADITIONAL TIG AND OBSOLETE WELDER SKILLS: As TIG welders cannot consistently feed small diameter weld wires fast enough, the welders typically use large wire diameter wires, 1/16 to 1/8, (1.6 to 3.2 mm) are common.
+Part of a TIG welders “skills” and learning curve is to be aware of the TIG weld pool fluidity, and manually feed the large weld wire so it makes an intermittent, rapid contact with the small rapid freeze fluid area at the front edge of the TIG weld, and then be aware of when to withdraw the wire from the pool so the plasma retains the required weld fluidity.
+The DC TIG manual wire feed requirements, maintaining the correct arc length from the tungsten to the weld, avoiding contamination of the tungsten with either the weld and wire, understanding the weld pool fluidity, the sometimes the use of a foot amp control, have for seven decades been important prerequisites of the manual TIG welder’s skills, that in reality for more than a decade have no longer been required with DC TIP TIG.

-TRADITIONAL DC TIG, IS A PROCESS WITH POOR ARC PLASMA ENERGY DISTRIBUTION, & VERY LOW WELD DEPOSITION RATES: Take a look at how a good portion of the traditional DCEN TIG arc plasma energy is required to assist in melting a small amount of the large DCEN TIG wire tip, while almost an equal portion of the TIG arc plasma is required to maintain a small fluid weld area.
-Its notable with the DCEN TIG welds, that as the TIG wire is dipped in the weld pool, it absorbs energy away from both the fluid part of the weld pool and also from the arc plasma.
-When you combine the “dual plasma DCEN TIG energy distribution requirements” with the DC Electrode Negative polarity in which the electrons are drawn to to the positive work, we end up with a DCEN TIG process that provides rapid freeze welds, arc length sensitivity concerns and very low weld deposition rates.
+TRADITIONAL DC TIG WITH POOR ARC PLASMA ENERGY DISTRIBUTION & VERY LOW WELD DEPOSITION RATES: Take at the left picture at how a good portion of the traditional DCEN TIG arc plasma energy is required to assist in melting a small amount of the large DC TIG wire tip, while almost an equal portion of the TIG arc plasma is required to maintain a small fluid weld area.
+Its notable with the DC TIG welds, that as the TIG wire is dipped in the weld pool, it absorbs energy away from both the fluid part of the weld pool and also from the arc plasma.
+When you combine the “dual plasma DC TIG energy distribution requirements” with the DC Electrode Negative polarity in which the electrons are drawn to to the positive work, we end up with a DC TIG process that provides rapid freeze welds, arc length sensitivity concerns and very low weld deposition rates.

-FOR MORE THAN A DECADE, MANY OF THE GLOBAL MAJOR CORPORATIONS WELD DECISION MAKERS, HAVE BEEN STUCK IN A WELD TIME WARP.
-Unfortunately over the last decade, most of the managers and engineers in the Power, Medical, Defense, Aerospace, Oil and Gas industries that are responsible for weld decisions, appear to be stuck with 20th Century weld processes and not aware of the extensive weld quality – cost benefits that could be derived for their organizations from the use of either the manual or automated DCEN TIP TIG process.
+.
+Unfortunately over the last decade, many of the managers and engineers in the Power, Medical, Defense, Aerospace, Oil and Gas industries that are responsible for weld decisions, seem to be stuck with 20th Century weld processes, and unfortunately most are not aware of the reduced weld risk, and extensive weld quality – cost benefits that could be derived for their organizations from the use of either the manual or automated DC TIP TIG process.

 FANCY NEW GLOVES, NEW TIG TORCH, WORK JACKET & HELMET, USING AN OUTDATED 20th CENTURY WELD PROCESS.

-2019: I STARTED MIG & TIG WELDING AT MASSEY FERGUSON, MANCHESTER, UK.
-IN 1962.
-IF I COULD TAKE YOU BACK IN TIME TO THE NINETEEN SIXTIES AND WE WERE ABLE TO USE THE TIG AND MIG EQUIPMENT EQUIPMENT OF THIS TIME PERIOD, IN A FEW MINUTES I WOULD SHOW YOU HOW TO PRODUCE ON ANY STEELS & ALLOY APPLICATIONS, OPTIMUM MIG – TIG WELD QUALITY AND PRODUCTIVITY THAT CANNOT BE SURPASSED WITH BELLS AND WHISTLES ELECTRONIC WELD EQUIPMENT AVAILABLE IN 2019.
+I STARTED MIG, TIG & FLUX CORED WELDING AT MASSEY FERGUSON, MANCHESTER, UK.
+IN THE NINETEEN SIXTIES.
+IF I COULD TAKE YOU BACK TO THE SIXTIES, AND WE WERE ABLE TO USE THE TIG AND MIG EQUIPMENT EQUIPMENT AVAILABLE, IN A FEW MINUTES I WOULD SHOW YOU HOW TO PRODUCE OPTIMUM MIG AND TIG WELD QUALITY AND PRODUCTIVITY ON ANY STEELS & ALLOY APPLICATIONS, WELD QUALITY AND PRODUCTIVITY THAT CANNOT BE SURPASSED WITH THE ELECTRONIC WELD EQUIPMENT AVAILABLE IN 2019.

-Thanks to the general lack of global weld process controls expertise, for decades, the majority of the weld industry has relied on weld sales advice.
-From my perspective, (I trained over 2000 weld salesmen in the US and Canada) weld sales advice is not the logical engineering route to weld process optimization and ownership, and my weld reality has been, that most weld shops are likely to get more realistic weld process control – best weld practice advice from a used car salesman.
+Thanks to the general lack of global weld process controls expertise, for decades, too many in the weld industry have relied on weld sales advice.
+From my perspective, (I trained over 2000 weld salesmen in the US and Canada) weld sales advice is rarely the logical engineering route to weld process optimization and process ownership.
+My weld reality has been, that most weld shops are likely to get more realistic weld process control – best weld practice advice from a used car salesman.

 2019: PLEASE NOTE: AS LINCOLN MILLER, ESAB, HOBART DID NOT INVENT THE TIP TIG PROCESS, A PROCESS THAT BY THE WAY ATTAINS IT’S PRIMARY TIG WELD BENEFITS NOT FROM ELECTRONICS BUT FROM A PATENTED MECHANICAL WIRE ACTION, THERE WILL NOT LIKELY BE A WELD DISTRIBUTOR SALESMAN KNOCKING ON MOST COMPANIES DOORS TO INTRODUCE THIS PROCESS.
 HOWEVER, THE WELD REALITY IS, IF MANAGERS, ENGINEERS AND SUPERVISORS HAVE TO RELY ON A SALESMAN FOR THEIR COMPANIES WELD APPLICATIONS & PROGRESS, ALL I CAN SAY IS, FOR GODS SAKE, IF YOU ARE INTERESTED IN ATTAINING THE BEST POSSIBLES WELD QUALITY AND THE LOWEST WELD COSTS, “STEP UP TO THE PLATE AND TAKE OWNERSHIP.”